Indian passport

 An Indian passport is a passport issued by the Ministry of External Affairs of the Republic of India to Indian citizens for the purpose of international travel.
-It enables the bearer to travel internationally and serves as proof of Indian citizenship as per the Passports Act (1967).
+It enables the bearer to travel internationally and serves as proof of the Republic of India citizenship as per the Passports Act (1967).
 The Passport Seva (Passport Service) unit of the Consular, Passport & Visa (CPV) Division of the Ministry of External Affairs functions as the issuing authority and is responsible for issuing Indian passports on application to all eligible Indian citizens.
-Indian passports are issued at 93 passport offices located across India and at 197 Indian diplomatic missions abroad.
+Indian passports are issued at 97 passport offices located across India and at 197 Indian diplomatic missions abroad.